geoscixyz/gpg/content/electromagnetics/electromagnetics_fk_domain_systems.rst

 2. Use the response diagram and the knowledge of whether you are dealing with a good conductor or poor conductor to determine the relative amplitude of the in-phase and out-of-phase parts.

 **Part I:** Consider the basic geometry given below.
-For any placement of te transmitter there will be a varying magnetic foed crossing the plate and hence induced currents.
+For any placement of the transmitter there will be a varying magnetic field crossing the plate and hence induced currents.
 Those currents generate secondary magnetic fields.
 Adopt a convention that if the secondary field is in (he same direction as the primary field then the response will be plotted as a positive value.
 Alternatively, when the two fields are in opposition the response will be negative.
 The distance between the transmitter and receiver loops is held fixed and the-datum is plotted at the midpoint between the coils.
 When both loops are to the left, or to the right, of the plate then the response is positive.
 The response will be zero when either coil is over the plate.
 When the receiver, which is a horizontal coil, is over the plate, then no magnetic flux is passing through the coil.
 There will be zero voltage induced.
 When the transmitter is directly over the thin conducting plate, there is no flux crossing the plate, hence no currents will be generated in the plate and the secondary magnetic field is zero.

 .. figure:: ./images/source_receiver_signal.jpg